 Stretch Turku is proud to collaborate with local dance companies, venues and independent artists, who have put together a performance programme that shows off the diverse dance scene of Turku and Western Finland.

 Stretch is collaborating with the international performance and live art festival New Performance Turku, which will take place on 18-20th of October.
-The programme will be published in August 2019.
+Their programme is free of charge and open to everyone, on a first come, first served -basis.
+See the programme here.

 In alphabetical order: